brson/hackmd-collab/compile-time-1.md

 I apologize to any person or project I didn't credit.

-## In the next episode of Rust Compile-time Adventures in TiKV
+## In the next episode of Rust Compile-time Adventures with TiKV

 So Rust dug itself deep into a corner over the years and will probably be digging itself back out until the end of time (or the end of Rust &mdash; same thing, really &#x1F92A;).
 Can Rust compile-time be saved from Rust's own run-time success?
 Will TiKV ever build fast enough to satisfy my managers?